malik2905/sudoku_backtracking/README.md

 - **Left Arrow:** Set solving speed to the minimum
 - **Enter:** Start/Restart the solving process

-## Screenshots

-Include some screenshots or GIFs of your application in action to give users a visual representation of your Sudoku solver.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License
 ```

-Make sure to replace placeholders like `your-username` with your actual GitHub username and customize the sections based on your project.
-Additionally, you may want to include screenshots or GIFs to showcase your application.